 These are the plan B’s to go for, when the implementation of plan A becomes difficult or impossible.
 Alternative courses of actions are taken in such situations where unforeseen events unfold and the plan A fails.
 Contingency plans have to be always there when the manager is planning the organizational strategies.
 Unexpected situations like economical changes, weather changes or sudden changes in the production or distribution phases can result in failure of the actual plan.
 Hence, a contingency plan saves a manager from the non-fulfillment of the goals.

-This phase involves consideration of all types of resources including human resources, financial resources, information resources and physical resources.
-Hence, organizing function of management deals with putting the organizational resources into place and implementing the ideas already carved in the planning phase.
+This phase involves consideration of all types of resources including human resources, financial resources, information resources, and physical resources.
+Hence, the organizing function of management deals with putting the organizational resources into place and implementing the ideas already carved in the planning phase.

 The implementation of policies and plans requires a formal system that directs and connects the people of the company.
 The organizing phase deals with this requirement by establishing an organization structure.
-Organization structure is a formal structure demonstrating the positions, job responsibilities and reporting lines within the organization by clarifying the nature of interpersonal relationships.
-The diagrammatic presentation of this organization structure is called organization chart.
+Organizational structure is a formal structure demonstrating the positions, job responsibilities, and reporting lines within the organization by clarifying the nature of interpersonal relationships.
+The diagrammatic presentation of this organization structure is called the organization chart.
 Below is an example of the organization structure of a bank:

-This is a glimpse of managerial chain of authority in a conventional bank.
-The designations and name of positions may differ from one bank to another but the over all organization structure remains same.
-For any other kind of organizations, organization chart is designed in the same way.
+This is a glimpse of the managerial chain of authority in a conventional bank.
+The designations and names of positions may differ from one bank to another but the overall organization structure remains the same.
+For any other kind of organization, the organization chart is designed in the same way.

 The organizing function of management deals with defining hierarchy as the prime requirement.
-Hierarchy is the vertical part of organization structure which defines the reporting lines and assignment of tasks.
+Hierarchy is the vertical part of the organization structure that defines the reporting lines and assignment of tasks.
 So, it defines who reports to whom and who has the authority to assign tasks to others.

-In the above example of organization structure of bank, the vertical chains of command show the hierarchy of the bank in which a sales manager is reporting to regional head sales, the regional head sales is reporting to general manager sales and in this way reporting line is continuing in the upward direction.
-Finally, president is sitting at the top of hierarchy.
+In the above example of the organization structure of the bank, the vertical chains of command show the hierarchy of the bank in which a sales manager is reporting to regional head sales, the regional head sales is reporting to general manager sales and in this way reporting line is continuing in the upward direction.
+Finally, the president is sitting at the top of the hierarchy.

 Delegation of authority